-If you have a medical emergency outside of our regular business hours, please contact your closest emergency clinic for assistance.
+If your pet has a medical emergency outside of our regular business hours, please contact your closest veterinary emergency clinic for assistance.

 Just like with people, our pets can experience accidents and injuries that require immediate care.
 However, sometimes it may be difficult to determine if your pet is experiencing a trauma that warrants a visit to urgent care or if their symptoms are those of something less serious.
 If you are unsure whether your pet is in need of urgent care, please call our office so that we can help you determine the best course of action for your pet.